tuliobluz/react-shopping-cart/cypress/README.md

 ## Reporting

 This project uses the `cypress-mochawesome-reporter` to generate test reports.
 You can access the reports at `reports/index.html` after running the tests.

+## GitHub Actions Integration

+This project includes a GitHub Actions workflow for running Cypress end-to-end tests.
+The workflow is triggered when you push changes to the repository.
+The following steps are executed:

+1. Checkout the repository.
+2. Install the project dependencies.
+3. Start React app
+4. Run Cypress tests and generate a Mochawesome report.
+5. Upload the Mochawesome report as an artifact.

+The generated Mochawesome report can be accessed through the GitHub Actions summary.
+Additionally, you can configure the workflow to upload videos if needed.

+## Slack Integration

+After running the react-shopping-cart cypress, the GitHub Actions workflow sends a message to Slack channels.
+Currently, the message is sent only when the job succeeds.
+In a real scenario, notifications can be sent for both successful and failed jobs.

+If you want to join the Slack channel for integration, please use the following invitation link: [Slack Invitation Link](https://join.slack.com/t/github-integrationhq/shared_invite/zt-1uzcgmgde-j6JNKORGMNZgAI2ayyvUYg)